bioepirnet-lab/malaria-spatiotemporal-model-nigeria/README.md

 ---

 # Citation

-If you use this code, please cite:
+If you use this code, please cite the associated manuscript:

 Ukwajunor, E. E., Nwankwo-Eluwa, A., Egonmwan, A. O., & Anyasodor, A. E.
 **Spatio-Temporal and Mathematical Modeling of Malaria Burden and Intervention Efficacy in Nigeria.**
-*Communications in Statistics – Case Studies and Data Analysis.*
+Manuscript currently under review at *Communications in Statistics – Case Studies and Data Analysis*.
 ---

 # Contact